Exception handling is an integral part of software development, ensuring that your programs can gracefully handle unexpected situations.

 To create a custom exception in Kotlin, follow these steps:

-2. Optionally, create constructors and additional properties or methods to enhance the exception’s functionality and provide relevant context.
+Exceptionclass or one of its subclasses, depending on the level of specificity required for your exception. - Optionally, create constructors and additional properties or methods to enhance the exception’s functionality and provide relevant context.

-3. Use the throw keyword to throw your custom exception when a specific error condition occurs.
+throwkeyword to throw your custom exception when a specific error condition occurs.

 Now, let’s dive into the syntax with a practical example.